 Agency staff also work closely with the Center for Sustainable Agriculture, University of Vermont Extension, the Vermont Vegetable and Berry Growers Association (VVBGA), and the Vermont Department of Health, among other state partners, on produce safety issues and FSMA implementation.

-If you are a producer or operator with questions or concerns about FSMA or produce safety, we want to hear from you!
+If you are a producer, educator, buyer, distributor, or consumer with questions or concerns about FSMA or produce safety, we want to hear from you!
 Email AGR.FSMA@vermont.gov or call (802) 828-2433.